Small Arms (video game): Characters and weapons

 Two new characters were made available as downloadable content from the Xbox Live Marketplace on June 6, 2007: Ivar, and Gullarp.
 Each character has four different costume colours and a unique weapon (except downloadable ones).
 However, these weapons can be exchanged for other characters' weapons during gameplay.

 Reception

-Small Arms was generally well received upon its release.
-It holds an average of 73% on the aggregate web site Metacritic.
+The game received above-average reviews according to the review aggregation website Metacritic.

+Other media

+A mobile version of the game was seemingly in development after the release of the Xbox 360 version.
+This version was never announced, however, and the only surviving footage online is a short video on YouTube.
+It had gameplay which was similar to the console version; however, the graphics had been changed to a more pixelated style to fit on portable devices.